 Consider this as well: you're likely much more aware of your oral desert than anyone to whom you're addressing.
 Being certain that everyone can see gunk gathering in the corners of your mouth will only make the cotton grow.
 Unless you're having trouble getting the words out, and moving your mouth, tongue, and lips like a cow chewing her cud, no one will know or care about what's going on in there.
 In case your lips also get dry, some people find using a lip balm containing glycerin or another moisturizer helpful.

-Preventing cottonmouth altogether comes with greater confidence in one's subject, delivery, and one's self when in front of others — and all that usually results from lots of practice.
-Most of us make one-time presentations, or frequent speeches, but on different topics each time.
-As horrifying as it may sound, if we could just keep giving the same speech over and over, we'd shed most of those public speaking symptoms in no time.
+Preventing cottonmouth altogether comes with greater confidence in your subject, delivery, and yourself when in front of others — and all that usually results from lots of practice.
+Most people make one-time presentations, or frequent speeches, but on different topics each time.
+As horrifying as it may sound, if you could just keep giving the same speech over and over, you'd shed most of those public speaking symptoms in no time.
 If there's no chance of this happening, taking some extra time to prepare and relax before your presentation can help reduce the stress that breeds cottonmouth and company.Alice!